History of the League

 Cities and towns throughout the U.S. came to similar conclusions – some before and some after Arizona.
 There are municipal leagues in 49 of the 50 states, with Hawaii being the only exception.
 The Iowa League is considered to be the first municipal league and was founded in 1898.
 By the turn of the 20th century, five state leagues were in existence: Iowa, California, Wisconsin, Indiana and Michigan.
 Sixteen pre-date World War I, and 37 were formed prior to 1940.
 Arizona falls approximately 36th on that list.i

 Interesting fact: In the 1990s, only one town incorporated: Sahuarita in 1994.
-Since statehood, it is the only decade so far to have just one community incorporate.
+In the 2010s, only one town incorporated: Tusayan in 2010.
+Since statehood, they are the only two decades so far to have just one community incorporate.

 In Review: A Look Back at League Membership Through the Decades